Ferdylin/Group21_Life-Simulator/README.md

 Please enjoy this game, you can simply download this zipfile and cd to the directory, then type in 'make play' to start off the game, can't wait to see what you will accomplish in this game!!

 ## 3. Game rules
-#### The age range from the beginning to the end
+#### The age range from the beginning to the end: 13-36
 ####
-1. Character stats will be made up of three variables:
+**1. Character stats will be made up of three variables:
+    health
+    wealth
+    satisfaction
-####    health\wealth\satisfaction, Each variable will have a value between 0 and 3 (They cannot go beyond 3 or go below 0).
+Each variable will have a value between 0 and 3 (They cannot go beyond 3 or go below 0).**

 2. At the beginning of the game, the player will choose whether to load a fresh game (by entering '1') or a saved game (by entering '2').